VisualFP/docs/SA/design_concept/content/poc/ui.typ

 In such an implementation, there would be three kinds of events:
 - "Reset Editor" button is clicked
 - "View Haskell" button is clicked
 - A block value is dropped into a type hole.
-This event combines all events from every type-hole in the function definition.
+This event combines all events from every type hole in the function definition.

 The value definition of the user-defined function is a behavior that changes every time a block value is dropped into the value definition.
 When the value definition changes, the elements displayed in the function editor must also be updated.